On the Control of Fork-Join Networks: Introduction

-The fork-join network in Figure \ref{fj_network} serves to illustrate why fork-join network control is difficult.
+The simpler fork-join network shown in Figure \ref{fj_network} serves to illustrate why fork-join network control is difficult.
 In that network, there are two arriving job types ($a$ and $b$), seven servers (numbered 1 to 7), and ten buffers (numbered 1 to 10).
 We assume $h_a$ is the cost per unit time to hold a type $a$ job, and $h_b$ to hold a type $b$ job.
 Type $a$ ($b$) jobs are first processed at server 1 (2), then ``\textit{fork}'' into two jobs, one that must be processed at server 3 (5) and the other at server 4, and finally ``\textit{join}'' together to complete their processing at server 6 (7).
 There is synchronization because the processing at server 6 (7) cannot begin until there is at least one job in both buffers 7 and 8 (9 and 10).
 Server 4 processes both job types, but can only serve one job at a time.
 The control decision is to decide which job type server 4 should prioritize.
-This could be done by always prioritizing the more expensive job type, in accordance with the well-known $c\mu$-rule.
+This decision could be essentially ignored by serving the jobs in the order of their arrival regardless of type (that is, implementing FCFS policy).
+Another option is to always prioritizing the more expensive job type, in accordance with the well-known $c\mu$-rule.
 Then, if $h_a\mu_{A} \geq h_b\mu_{B}$ where $\mu_{A}$ ($\mu_{B}$) is the rate at which server 4 processes type $a$ ($b$) jobs, server 4 always prefers to work on a type $a$ job over a type $b$ job.
 However, when there are multiple jobs waiting at buffers 8 and 10, and no jobs waiting at buffer 9, it may be preferable to have server 4 work on a type $b$ job instead of a type $a$ job (and especially if also no jobs are waiting at buffer 7).
 This is because server 4 can prevent the ``join'' server 7 from idling without being the cause of server 6's forced idling.
 (Server 3 is the cause.)

 The fork-join network control problem is too difficult to solve exactly, and so we search for an asymptotic solution.
 We do this under the assumption that server 4 is in heavy traffic.
-Otherwise, the server 4 scheduling control has negligible impact on the delay of type $a$ and type $b$ jobs.
+Otherwise, the scheduling control in server 4 has negligible impact on the delay of type $a$ and type $b$ jobs.
 We further assume the servers 6 and 7 are in light traffic, which focuses attention on when the required simultaneous processing of jobs at those servers forces idling.
 The servers 1, 2, 3, and 5 can all be in either light or heavy traffic.

 In the aforementioned heavy traffic regime, we formulate and solve an approximating diffusion control problem (DCP).
 The DCP solution matches the number of jobs in buffer 4 to that in buffer 3, except when the total number of jobs waiting for processing by server 4 is too small for that to be possible.
 The implication is that when server 3 is in light traffic, so that buffer 3 is empty, buffer 4 is empty and all jobs waiting to be processed by server 4 are type $b$ jobs.
 Otherwise, when server 3 is in heavy traffic, the control at server 4 must carefully pace its processing of type $a$ jobs to prevent ``getting ahead'' of server 3.